Rex Airlines: 2024 voluntary administration

 On 23 August, the company was granted an extension of the administration by the Federal Court of Australia to 25 November, allowing more time to process and bind expressions of interest but does not intend to use all of it to find a buyer.
 It was later revealed that there are reports of no real interest in buying the company and that the holding company may be either broken up and sold, placed into liquidation, and/or moved on to receivership.
 On 8 October, it was revealed a YouGov poll suggested high popular demand for further government intervention such as part-nationalisation of the company and setting up a separate industry commission, such as a "Safe & Secure Skies Commission", to reduce fierce monopoly and fair work and consumer affairs violations plaguing the industry.

 In October 2024, Pel-Air was sold to the Toll Group.
 Wagga Wagga flight school, Australian Airline Pilot Academy was also put up for sale for $17 million.

 In November 2024 its administration period was extended again to 30 June, with the government finally also in talks of giving the company $80 million and early access to the Fair Entitlements Guarantee.
 This move has angered rivals, who called out the government and administrators for not allowing for any discourse whatsoever and not looking into the greater competition or situation.

 On 23 January 2025, the federal government announced it would acquire the $50 million in debt from the senior lender PAG in another effort to secure the future of the airline, becoming the new major creditor for the company and, as a creditor, filing to be a voting member in the administration's Committee of Inspection.
-The Government is reported to be 'supporting' the company in finding a buyer, after the first effort did not find a buyer.
-While getting bipartisan support from the opposition, the announcement is made out by the government and analysts as a move to support regional areas in the near next election.
+The Government is reported to be supporting the company in finding a buyer, after the first effort did not find a buyer.
+While getting bipartisan support from the opposition, the announcement is made out by the government and analysts as a move to support regional areas in the near election.

 On 12 February 2025, the federal government announced it would buy the airline if no buyer was found, coinciding with support of prospective buyers for the company.

-In October 2025, the adminstrator entered a sale agreement with Air T to purchase the airline.
-The sale is subject to creditor and regulatory approval.
+In October 2025, the administrator entered a sale agreement with Air T to purchase the airline.
+The sale closed on 18 December 2025.

+In May 2026, the federal government repaid Rex's outstanding debts to regional airports.